"You know, you could stay forever, if you want to. There's just one tiny thing we have to do first..."

 To The Nightmare Before Christmas: The pumpkins in the other mother's garden look like the Mayor of Halloweentown, and the tallest of the three Ghost Children resembles Shock.
+The cat is the same sort of black, scrawny specimen seen in Halloweentown.
+A bowl that Other Mother uses resembles Jack Skellington.
 Similarly, when Wybie has his facemask/helmet on, he bears a strong resemblance to Barrel.
 There also might be one to Pixar, as one of the Shakespeare players has a baby in a backpack that looks a lot like Jack-Jack.

 The ball that the rats were playing with was the one from Luxo Jr.

 The movers at the beginning were the "Ranft Bros.", caricatured after Jerome Ranft and the late Joe Ranft, who worked on The Nightmare Before Christmas and several Pixar films.

 Also, at one point the other mother cracks an egg yolk into a bowl that yields The Nightmare Before Christmas lead character Jack Skellington's image.